-The CSLAP dataset on Big Bowman Lake, including water chemistry data, physical measurements, and volunteer samplers' perception data, suggest that aquatic life may be threatened by invasive plants (curly leafed pondweed).
+The CSLAP dataset on Big Bowman Lake, including water chemistry data, physical measurements, and volunteer samplers' perception data, suggest that aquatic life should be fully supported, although this use may be threatened by occasionally elevated pH.
 Additional data are needed to evaluate the food and habitat conditions for aquatic organisms in the lake.

-Aesthetics
+Aesthetics and Habitat

-The CSLAP dataset on Big Bowman Lake, including water chemistry data, physical measurements, and volunteer samplers' perception data, suggest that aesthetics may be stressed by occasional shoreline blooms and excessive weed growth, and threatened by invasive plants.
+The CSLAP dataset on Big Bowman Lake, including water chemistry data, physical measurements, and volunteer samplers' perception data, suggest that aesthetics may be threatened by occasional shoreline blooms and excessive weed growth, and habitat may be threatened by curly-leafed pondweed.